menu

 Demographics

-The percentage of people in Lupton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.00% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Lupton with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.97% of adults in Lupton have a bachelor's degree or advanced degree.

-The per capita income in Lupton in 2022 was $21,039, which is low income relative to Michigan and the nation.
-This equates to an annual income of $84,156 for a family of four.
+The per capita income in Lupton in 2022 was $26,655, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $106,620 for a family of four.
+However, Lupton contains both very wealthy and poor people as well.

 The people who call Lupton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lupton residents report their race to be White.
-Important ancestries of people in Lupton include German, Irish, French, English, and Polish.
+The greatest number of Lupton residents report their race to be White, followed by Native American.
+Important ancestries of people in Lupton include German, English, Scottish, European, and French.

 The most common language spoken in Lupton is English.
 Other important languages spoken here include Spanish and Italian.